Morsell’s late 3 lifts No. 9 Maryland past Minnesota 74-73

-Morsell drained the go-ahead 3-pointer with 1.9 seconds left for No. 9 Maryland on Wednesday night, capping a furious comeback for a 74-73 victory with a 10-1 run over the final 2:06.
+MINNEAPOLIS (AP)Darryl Morsell drained the go-ahead 3-pointer with 1.9 seconds left for No. 9 Maryland, capping a comeback from a 16-point halftime deficit to beat Minnesota 74-73 on Wednesday night.

-“Foul troubles, everything, I didn’t know if we were ever going to get over the hump,” coach Mark Turgeon said.
-“But we’ve got a team of fighters.”

 Jalen Smith had 16 points and 12 rebounds, including a soaring rebound and slam with 14.5 seconds remaining that pulled the Terrapins within 73-71.
 Gabe Kalscheur short-armed the front end of a one-and-one free throw with 12 seconds to go for the Gophers, who missed three foul shots in the final 39 seconds.
-Then the Terrapins hustled the ball up to find Morsell, who had 13 points and nine rebounds, for the winner from NBA range from the top of the key.
+Then the Terrapins hustled the ball up to find Morsell, who had 13 points and nine rebounds, for the winner from NBA range.

-“When it left my hand, honestly, I thought it was going to hit off the backboard and go in,” Morsell said.
-“It looked good.
-I knew I wasn’t going to miss short.”

-Said Turgeon: “Darryl’s a warrior.
-Kid thinks he’s going to make every shot.”

 Daniel Oturu had 28 points and 11 rebounds and Marcus Carr added 19 points and seven assists for Minnesota (13-14, 7-10), which saw its NCAA Tournament hope all but disappear with a third straight excruciating home defeat.